EmergentRealms/emergentrealms.github.io/blog/2024-06-15-planting-the-first-cobblestone.md

 2. **Embrace the scope creep fueled by excitement.** Ambition can be scary, but it transformed a tiny hobby into a world worth sharing.
 :::

 The next entry explores how that spark pushed *Cobblestone Legacy* from solo sandbox to a shared adventure.
+If you’re hunting for **Godot tutorials** on survival loops or just curious how a parent-led studio can build a scalable world, stick around—this devlog series is about sharing the wins, the stumbles, and the heart behind making a game for my kids.